jaspreetj/opics/README.rst

 Citing
 ~~~~~~

-``OPICS`` is written by Jaspreet Jhoja.
 You can cite the package as

 ::